 We are subject to the effects of inflation, deflation, and changing prices.
-In the first six months of fiscal 2013, average prices paid for commodities and components we purchase were slightly lower compared to the average prices paid for commodities and components in the first six months of fiscal 2012, which benefited our gross margin growth rate in the first half of fiscal 2013 compared to the first half of fiscal 2012.
-We will continue to closely follow the commodities and components that affect our product lines, and we anticipate average prices paid for commodities and components to be approximately equivalent to or slightly higher for the remainder of fiscal 2013 as compared to fiscal 2012.
-We expect to mitigate the impact of inflationary pressures by engaging in proactive vendor negotiations, reviewing alternative sourcing options, substituting materials, engaging in internal cost reduction efforts, and increasing prices on some of our products, all as appropriate.
+In the first nine months of fiscal 2013, average prices paid for commodities and components we purchase were slightly lower compared to the average prices paid for commodities and components in the first nine months of fiscal 2012, which benefited our gross margin growth rate.
+We will continue to closely follow the commodities and components that affect our product lines, and we anticipate average prices paid for commodities and components to be slightly lower for the remainder of fiscal 2013 as compared to the same period in fiscal 2012.
+However, we can provide no assurance that commodity costs will be lower; and accordingly, we expect to offset the impact of any inflationary pressures by collaborating with suppliers, reviewing alternative sourcing options, substituting materials, engaging in internal cost reduction efforts, and increasing prices on some of our products, all as appropriate.